PAUSTI2022/PAUSTI2022.github.io/2022/adv-digi-des/assignments/assignment1.md

 layout: page
 course: "PUE 3141"
 category: "assignment"
-year: "2020"
+year: "2022"
-title:  "Assignment 1: Binary Tree Traversal"
+title:  "Assignment 1: write VHDL entity and architcture"
 pdf: flase
 ---

 ## Deadline

-Deadline for online submission will be  on  **Tuesday 29/12/2020 11:59 PM**
+Deadline for online submission will be  on  **Tuesday 08/06/2022 11:59 PM**

 ## Joining to Assignment Repository